Expansion of the propagation of chaos for Bird and Nanbu systems: Introduction

 \section{Introduction}

-In a recent work (\cite{del-moral-patras-rubenthaler-2008}), we showed a expansion of the propagation of chaos for a Feynman-Kac particle system.
+In (\cite{del-moral-patras-rubenthaler-2008}), we obtained an expansion of the propagation of chaos for a Feynman-Kac particle system (which means, in the context \cite{del-moral-patras-rubenthaler-2008}, that the particles are interacting through a ``selection of the fittest'' process).
 This particle system approximates a particular Feynman-Kac measure, in the sense that the empirical measure associated to the system converges to the Feynman-Kac measure when the number of particles $N$ goes to $\infty$.
-What is called propagation of chaos is the following double property of the particle system

-\begin{itemize} \item $q$ particles, amongst the total of $N$ particles, looked upon at a fixed time, are asymptotically independent when $N\rightarrow+\infty$ ($q$ is fixed) \item and their law is converging to the Feynman-Kac law. \end{itemize} In \cite{del-moral-patras-rubenthaler-2008}, we wrote an expansion in powers of $N$ of the difference between the law of $q$ independent particles, each of them of the Feynman-Kac law, and the law of $q$ particles coming from the particle system.
-One can also call this expansion a functional representation like in \cite{del-moral-patras-rubenthaler-2008}; in the present paper, we call it an expansion of the error in the propagation of chaos.
+What is called propagation of chaos is the following double property of the particle system: \begin{itemize} \item $q$ particles, amongst the total of $N$ particles, looked upon at a fixed time, are asymptotically independent when $N\rightarrow+\infty$ ($q$ is fixed) \item and their law is converging to the Feynman-Kac law. \end{itemize} In \cite{del-moral-patras-rubenthaler-2008}, we wrote an expansion, in powers of $N$, of the difference between the law of $q$ independent particles, each of them of the Feynman-Kac law, and the law of $q$ particles coming from the particle system.
+This expansion can be called a functional representation like in \cite{del-moral-patras-rubenthaler-2008}; in the present paper, we call it an expansion of the error in the propagation of chaos.
 In the setting of \cite{del-moral-patras-rubenthaler-2008}, the time is discrete.
-We showed there how to use this kind of expansion to derive a.s. convergence results (p.
+In \cite{del-moral-patras-rubenthaler-2008}, we showed how to use this kind of expansion to derive a.s. convergence results (p.
 824).
-In (\cite{del-moral-patras-rubenthaler-2009}), we extend the result of \cite{del-moral-patras-rubenthaler-2008} to the case where the time is continuous, still in the Feynman-Kac framework, and we show central-limit theorems for $U$-statistics of these systems of particles.
-The proof of the central-limit theorems for $U$-statistics relies only on the exploitation of the expansion described above.
+In \cite{del-moral-patras-rubenthaler-2009}, we extend the result of \cite{del-moral-patras-rubenthaler-2008} to the case where the time is continuous, still in the Feynman-Kac framework, and we establish central-limit theorems for $U$-statistics of these systems of particles.
+The proof of the central-limit theorems for $U$-statistics relies only on the exploitation of the expansion mentioned above.